-The Toucan Ridge Bird Observatory, located at the T.R.E.E.S Research Center in the Maya Mountains of Belize, currently has between 4-6 apprenticeship spots open for our Spring 2020 Bird Banding Apprenticeship Program.
+The Toucan Ridge Bird Observatory, located at the COVID Safe Gold Standard approved T.R.E.E.S Research Center in the Maya Mountains of Belize, is hosting bi-annual Bird Banding Apprenticeship Programs.
 During this Apprenticeship you will learn how to set-up mist-nets, extract passerine birds from mist-nets, learn proper bird banding techniques, learn how to I.D., age and sex resident birds as well as Neotropical migrants, learn proper data entry, and more.
 In addition to the field work the Apprenticeship comes with 2 lectures on bird banding methodology as well as a lecture on Ageing and Sexing and hours of training.
 The main banding instructor is a North American Banding Council certified Trainer with over 20 years of experience in the field.
 You will also have the opportunity to work with other experienced banders and other apprentices from around the world.
 Apprentices will also have the opportunity to learn additional avian monitoring techniques, as well as methodologies to study other wildlife species, including turtle radio-telemetry and bat mist-netting.

-Fees for the Apprenticeship: $450 US/week which includes all tutorship, access to all required equipment, all meals Monday through Sunday, and lodging at the research center in shared dormitory-style cabins with other same sex interns/apprentices/volunteers.
+Fees for a 4-6 Week Apprenticeship: $450 US/week which includes all tutorship, access to all required equipment, all meals Monday through Sunday, and lodging at the research center in shared dormitory-style cabins with other same sex interns/apprentices/volunteers.
 Fees do not include airport transfer, flights, or travel medical insurance.